-Academic OneFile is a leading source for peerreviewed, full-text articles from the world's leading journals and reference sources.
-With extensive coverage of the physical sciences, technology, medicine, social sciences, the arts, theology, literature, and other subjects, Academic OneFile is both authoritative and comprehensive.
-With millions of articles available in both PDF and HTML full-text with no restrictions, researchers are able to find accurate information quickly, including full-text coverage of the New York Times dating back to 1995.
+Academic OneFile is the premier source for peer-reviewed, full-text articles from the world's leading journals and reference sources.
+With extensive coverage of the physical sciences, technology, medicine, social sciences, the arts, theology, literature and other subjects, Academic OneFile is both authoritative and comprehensive.
+With millions of articles available in both PDF and HTML full-text with no restrictions, researchers are able to find accurate information quickly.
+Includes full-text coverage of the New York Times back to 1995.
+Updated daily.